mauriciosoares/core.js/README.md

 });
 ```

 Cool right?
-If one of those modules stop working, than it won't break the other module!
+If one of those modules stop working, than it won't break the other one!

 ### Extending Core

-__Core.js__ simple gives you an structure to scale your apps, but it won't give you the tools to build it, since we don't want to reinvent the wheel, it provides you a way to extend its functionalities.
+__Core.js__ simple gives you an structure to scale your apps, but it won't give you the tools to build it, since we don't want to reinvent the wheel, it provides a way to extend its functionalities.

 Modules should not talk to external libreries as well, they will ask permission to `sandbox` before that, and `sandbox` will then talk to `Core` to check if that extension actually exists, let's see: